I didn’t find any topic here with that subject yet

 Yesterday I sold a ESQ1 that was gathering dust here.

 Some 3 years ago I started experimenting with live laptop music.
-It was a pretty bumpy road :joy: from problems with soundcards to software that wasn’t reliable.
+It was a pretty bumpy road from problems with soundcards to software that wasn’t reliable.
 I even had a whole concert every 3 minutes my main track was stuttering djidjidjidjidji.
 Horror lol.
-But we didn’t stop, neither did Depeshe Mode in Bilboa. :sunglasses::wink:
+But we didn’t stop, neither did Depeshe Mode in Bilboa.

 I’ll post some images later.